-travelling and has not yet reunited with his family.
+Four years after his release from prison, Jiang continues to live under effective house arrest in Luoshan; his movements in the village are carefully monitored by local public security and state security officers.
+While he can communicate somewhat more freely, he remains prevented from travelling and has not yet reunited with his wife and daughter in the United States, whom he has been separated from for ten years.
 He has reported chronic health conditions in part as a result of his detention, but he continues to be denied access to adequate, independent medical care.

 On 28 February 2022, Jiang formally completed his three-year sentence of 'deprivation of political rights.'
 Yet, his wife Jin Bianling reports that State Security police (guobao) told Jiang's parents on 23 February that he still cannot go to Beijing nor leave the country, and that he will continue under house arrest.
 After March 1, the authorities demolished the small house across his building used to guard him and surveil his movements for three years and gave him a 'notice of expiry of the period of deprivation of political rights.'
-Jiang was told that he would not be followed anymore, but that every time he left his locality, he would need to notify the police for their record, and that he was not allowed to leave the country.
+Jiang was told that he would not be followed anymore, but that every time he left his locality, he would need to notify the police about his location and date of return, and that he was not allowed to leave the country.